FadhilPrawira/IndonesianNewsSinglePage/README.md

 Bypass multiple pages in Indonesian News to single page using Universal Bypass

 ### Only support :
-* tribunnews.com (I will include regional site news in future)
+* tribunnews.com (I will include regional site news and subdomain in future like [manado.tribunnews.com](manado.tribunnews.com), [style.tribunnews.com](style.tribunnews.com)
 * kompas.com

 ### How to use?